-- T-Mobile In-Flight is offered on Gogo-enabled flights by several domestic carriers, such as:
+- T-Mobile In-Flight is offered on several domestic carriers, such as:

 - Alaska Airlines

-- International flights to and from the U.S. on these airlines are supported.
+- Some international flights to and from the U.S. on these airlines are supported.

 T-Mobile customers already get free texting, Wi-Fi and streaming where available all flight long on four of the biggest U.S. airlines as part of In-Flight Connection.
 Now, we’re partnering with Delta to give everyone with a Delta SkyMiles account regardless of their wireless provider free Wi-Fi all flight long on Delta Air Lines.
 Accessing free Wi-Fi will also give you access to free messaging so you can send texts, emojis, photos and videos (SMS unavailable).